Updated: October 2022

 They're better than any restaurant enchilada I've ever had!

 If you have really fresh tortillas, you can skip the lightly dredging in oil part.
-This is to make sure they’re flexible and won’t crack when you roll them.
+This is to make sure they're flexible and won't crack when you roll them.
+If you do dredge them in oil, be careful - the oil is hot!

 I hope you'll try these Easy-Peasy Enchiladas.
 They're so tasty and are great homemade Tex-Mex!

-- 3 tbsp vegetable or canola oil
+- 3 tablespoon vegetable or canola oil

 - 18-20 corn tortillas